 **Values are recorded as means ± SEM (n = 5).

-*Values are statistically significant (p < 0.05) in relation to control.
-One-way ANOVA follow by Tukey post-hoc Multiple Comparison tests.
+*Values are statistically significant (p < 0.05) in comparison to control.
+One-way ANOVA followed by Tukey post-hoc Multiple Comparison tests.

-6.4.
-Effects of ELENL on ketamine-induced cognitive impairment in mice.
+3.4.
+Effects of ELENL on ketamine-induced cognitive impairment in mice

 The effects of ELENL and risperidone on cognitive deficits induced by ketamine injection in mice, assessed using the Y-maze test are summarized in Table 4.
 Repeated injections of ketamine significantly reduced the percentage of alternations in performance compared to vehicle-treated mice (p < 0.05, following one-way ANOVA analysis).
 Pretreatment with ELENL at doses of 200, 400, and 800 mg/kg (administered orally) significantly alleviated the cognitive deficits induced by ketamine in a dose-dependent manner.
 Similarly, risperidone at a dose of 0.5 mg/kg (administered orally) also significantly improved memory deficits caused by ketamine treatment (p < 0.05).